 After the plastic has really outlived its use, recycle it!
 Recycling plastic saves a lot of resources.

-This will not only be a signal to major clothing companies to eliminate plastic where possible but will also minimise the particles of microplastic that escape from synthetic materials to enter our environment.
+This will not only be a signal to major clothing companies to eliminate plastic where possible but will also minimize the particles of microplastic that escape from synthetic materials to enter our environment.

 Repair or sell your electronic equipment rather than throwing it away.
-This way you could even make some money from selling your old pc!
+This way you could even make some money from selling your old PC!